Robert Stock: St. Louis Cardinals

 The St. Louis Cardinals selected Stock as a catcher in the second round with the 67th overall selection of the 2009 MLB draft.
 He signed for a $525,000 signing bonus.
-In 2009, as a 19-year-old, he was both a Topps Short-Season/Rookie All-Star and an Appalachian League All-Star at catcher, as he batted .322/.386/.550 with 7 home runs, tied for third among 2009 Cardinals draft picks, for the Johnson City Cardinals.
+In 2009, as a 19-year-old, he was both a Topps Short-Season/Rookie All-Star and an Appalachian League All-Star at catcher, as he batted .322/.386/.550 with seven home runs, tied for third among 2009 Cardinals draft picks, for the Johnson City Cardinals.
 Baseball America rated him the 10th-best prospect in the Cardinals organization.
-He played as a catcher until 2011, batting .241 in 680 at bats.
+He played as a catcher until 2011, batting .243 in 696 at bats, and catching 29% of attempted base-stealers.

-In 2012 with the Single-A Quad Cities River Bandits, Stock pitched in 38 games, recording a 5–2 record and 4.56 ERA.
+In 2012 with the Single-A Quad Cities River Bandits, Stock pitched in 38 games (two starts), recording a 5–2 record and 4.56 ERA.

 In 2013, the Cardinals transitioned Stock into a full-time pitcher.
-In 2013, with the Peoria Chiefs in the Midwest League he was 0–1 with a 2.30 ERA, and with the Palm Beach Cardinals in the Florida State League he was 2–0 with a 4.37 ERA.
-He pitched to a 2–3 record and 4.12 ERA in 35 games split between Peoria and Palm Beach in 2014.
+In 2013, with the Peoria Chiefs in the Midwest League, he logged an 0–1 record with a 2.30 ERA, and with the Palm Beach Cardinals in the Florida State League he was 2–0 with a 4.37 ERA.
+Stock pitched to a 2–3 record with one save and a 4.12 ERA in 35 relief appearances split between Peoria and Palm Beach in 2014.
 The Cardinals released him on December 20, 2014.

 Pittsburgh Pirates

-On March 9, 2015, Stock signed a minor league deal with the Houston Astros organization.
+On March 9, 2015, Stock signed a minor league contract with the Houston Astros organization.
 He was released by the club on March 31.
 On May 4, Stock signed a minor league deal with the Pittsburgh Pirates.
-He pitched in 12 minor league games, primarily for the Bradenton Marauders with two games for the GCL Pirates and three late-season games for the Altoona Curve.
+He pitched in relief in 12 minor league games, primarily for the Single–A Bradenton Marauders with two games for the rookie–level Gulf Coast League Pirates, and three late-season games for the Double–A Altoona Curve.
 He elected free agency on November 6.

 New Jersey Jackals

-In 2016, Stock signed with the New Jersey Jackals of the Can-Am League, an independent baseball league, for whom he was 1–2 with a 2.85 ERA in 60 innings over 52 games (a league record).
+In 2016, Stock signed with the New Jersey Jackals of the Can-Am League, an independent baseball league.
+Pitching for the Jackals, he was 1–2 with five saves and a 2.85 ERA in 60 innings in which he struck out 73 batters over 52 games (a league record).

 He said he never thought about quitting, not when he was released or even when he was playing independent baseball in New Jersey.
 Stock said: “Mostly because what else is there that’s better than playing baseball?
 I played a year of independent baseball, and that’s about as low on the totem pole as you can get but it was one of the best times I’ve had playing baseball.
 There was no thought about stopping."
 He recalled that "One offseason, I was living in my parents' basement and I was playing video games and my mother said, 'Go out and do something," and I said, 'Mom, relax.
 I'm going to play in the Major Leagues someday.'"